 Web Host Streaming

-Live streaming hosted on a personal or corporate website via an embedded player, as opposed to using public platforms.
+Live streaming is hosted on a personal or corporate website via an embedded player instead of public platforms.

 Walkthrough Stream

-A live broadcast that provides a guided tutorial or demonstration—used in gaming, software demos, or virtual tours.
+A live broadcast that provides a guided tutorial or demonstration is used in gaming, software demos, or virtual tours.

 Wireless Lavalier Mic